readytensor/rt-datasets-clustering/README.md

 #### Description

 This dataset is synthetically generated.
 Two clusters are created which are concentric circles (bands) with some Gaussian noise.
 The goal is to present data with non-Gaussian clusters and that is not linearly separable.
-See plotted data:
+See generated data:

 ![concentric circles](datasets/concentric_circles/processed/concentric_circles.png)